zedparsa/Flowsense-ids/README.md

 ```

 Key implementation notes:
-> - Failing fast here prevents producing plots and CSV outputs that look valid but are built from no data
+> - Failing fast here prevents producing plots and CSV outputs that look valid but are built from no data.
-> - Reading from network_signals.csv keeps the ML stage independent from raw packet parsing
+> - Reading from `network_signals.csv` keeps the ML stage independent from raw packet parsing.

 ##